Technical Due Diligence: The Ultimate A-to-Z Guide

 Then, based on the inputs, the algorithm automatically calculates the score of each tech area (from 1 to 10) and the overall project score (from 0 to 100).

 Certainly, as there are no strict grading rules, the scores will reflect the given expert's evaluation.
-And without any doubt, such a report will only bring the utmost value if the technical due diligence is conducted by a tech expert who can give comments and explain each issue in detail, noting the possible ways to make improvements.
+And without any doubt, such a report will only bring the utmost value if the technical due diligence is conducted by a tech expert or a hired CTO who can give comments and explain each issue in detail, noting the possible ways to make improvements.
 This is why it is reasonable for startups to outsource TDD to another company.

 As a bonus, if you decide to use our TDD template to audit your product, you can get a free one-hour consultation from our tech expert.
 And if you're looking for an experienced team to analyze your product, don't hesitate to contact us, Upsilon's specialists will be glad to help!